kubesphere/website/content/.history/en/docs/installing-on-linux/public-cloud/install-kubesphere-on-qingcloud-vms_20220517172059.md

 | `control-plane`     | Control plane node names                 |
 | `worker`     | Worker node names                 |

-Put the control plane nodes (`master1`, `master2` and `master3`) under `etcd` and `master` respectively as below, which means these three machines will serve as both the control plane and etcd nodes.
+Put the control plane nodes (`master1`, `master2` and `master3`) under `etcd` and `master` respectively as below, which means these three machines will serve as both the master and etcd nodes.
 Note that the number of etcd needs to be odd.
 Meanwhile, it is not recommended that you install etcd on worker nodes since the memory consumption of etcd is very high.

 #### config-sample.yaml Example